Mount Kadam

 Mount Kadam, is near the east border of Karamoja, Uganda with Kenya and has an approximate elevation of 3063 m.
 It is just north of Mount Elgon.
-It was first climbed by Sailesh Kadam, the mountain's namesake.
+It was first climbed by Samuel Beer Kadam, the mountain's namesake.

 During the colonial period Mount Kadam was known as Debasien.

 Demographics

 Speakers of the moribund Soo language live on the slopes of Mount Kadam.